Nancy Raabe

-Nancy Elizabeth Miller Raabe (born 1954) is an American clergy member, author, and composer.
-She is the pastor of Grace Lutheran Church in Hatfield, Pennsylvania.
+Nancy Elizabeth Miller Raabe (born 1954) is a retired American clergy member, author, and composer.
+She served congregations in Ohio, Wisconsin, and Pennsylvania, and was the pastor of Grace Lutheran Church in Hatfield, Pennsylvania.

 Early life and education

 Raabe was born in 1954.
 She graduated from Pomona College, Phi Beta Kappa in music, in 1977.
 She completed two master's degrees in theology from Trinity Lutheran Seminary in Columbus, Ohio, and doctoral coursework in musicology at Brandeis University, focusing on the works of Gustav Mahler.
 Raabe completed her preparation for ordination into the ministry at Wartburg Theological Seminary in Dubuque, Iowa.